 1.1 Purpose of this privacy notice

 This privacy notice aims to give you information on how Sano Genetics Limited collects and processes your personal data through your use of our website.
-Our website is not intended for children and we do not knowingly collect data relating to children.
+Our website is not intended for children and we do not knowingly collect data relating to children, other than from their parents or legal guardians where they choose to give it to us.
 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

 Sano Genetics Limited is the controller and responsible for your personal data (collectively referred to as “Sano Genetics”, "we", "us" or "our" in this privacy notice).
 We have appointed a data privacy manager who is responsible for overseeing questions in relation to this privacy notice.
 If you have any questions about this privacy notice, including any requests to exercise your legal rights, please contact the data privacy manager using the details set out below.